AnswerDotAI/fasthtml/README.md

 use with [Claude
 Projects](https://support.anthropic.com/en/articles/9517075-what-are-projects).
-This works so well that we’ve actually found that Claude can provide even better information that our own documentation!
+This works so well that we’ve actually found that Claude can provide even better information than our own documentation!
 For instance, read through [this annotated Claude chat](https://gist.github.com/jph00/9559b0a563f6a370029bec1d1cc97b74) for some great getting-started information, entirely generated from a